314R-Salles/TwitchNotifier/README.md

 You can change it to anything, but that has to stay greater than 2 seconds.
 The clockTick() method trigger the request according to the value you choose.

 Then for every streamer, we display a red/green dot and the mention "is not streaming" or "is streaming".
+Every tick, we also update the leds that should be on or off on your card with the updateLeds function.

 ###### Events